The Big Money

 "The Big Money" is a song by Canadian rock band Rush, originally released on their 1985 album Power Windows.
 It peaked at #45 on the Billboard Hot 100 and #4 on the Mainstream Rock chart, and has been included on several compilation albums, such as Retrospective II and The Spirit of Radio: Greatest Hits 1974-1987.

 The lyrics, written by drummer Neil Peart, reflect on the power of "big money" and the sheer magnitude of trade in the modern global economy, particularly during the 1980s.
 When asked about the idea that the song's lyrics were inspired by a John Dos Passos book of the same name, Peart replied, "I am a big fan of Dos Passos' stylistic ability, his poetic approach to prose, but the ideas presented in the songs are quite different from those which he exemplified."
 Peart also stated that "the only connection is in the titles".

-Composition

-Cash Box said that it has "a huge production sound, a dynamic arrangement and a techno-rock feel."

 Reception

+Cash Box said that "The Big Money" had "a huge production sound, a dynamic arrangement and a techno-rock feel" with a "throbbing beat and an array of musical chops."
+Billboard labeled it as one of the strongest tracks on Power Windows.
 Reviewing a March 15, 1985 concert by Rush at the Hollywood Sportatorium for The Palm Beach Post, Jim Presnell reported a performance "The Big Money" that "sound incredibly strong".